-For example, while Slater and Arnauld were buried among the almost 200 prior art references presented to the Office during prosecution, they were not substantively addressed by the Office or discussed by Patent Owner.
+For example, while Slater and Arnauld were buried among the almost 200 prior art references presented to the Office during prosecution of the parent application, they were not substantively addressed by the Office or discussed by Patent Owner.
 See Sections V.A, V.C.
-Falkner was not before the Office during prosecution of the 608 patent.
+Falkner was not before the Office during prosecution of the 085 patent.
 Under these circumstances, the Board has declined to exercise its discretion to deny institution.
 See, e.g., Cellco Partnership v.
 Huawei Device Co., IPR2020-01117, Paper 10 at 13 (P.T.A.B.
 Feb.
 3, 2021) ("[T]he fact that Wen was not the basis of rejection weighs strongly against exercising our discretion to deny institution under 35 U.S.C. § 325(d)."); Apple Inc. v.
 Qualcomm Inc., IPR2018-01315, Paper 7 at 25 (P.T.A.B.
 Jan.
 18, 2019) ("The fact that neither AAPA nor Majcherczak was the basis of rejection weighs strongly against exercising our discretion to deny under 35 U.S.C. § 325(d)").
 See also Oticon Medical AB v.
-Cochlear Limited, IPR2019-

-00975, Paper 15 at 20 (P.T.A.B.
+Cochlear Limited, IPR2019-00975, Paper 15 at 20 (P.T.A.B.
 Oct.
 16, 2019) (precedential) (declining to exercise institution where one prior art reference was new and noncumulative).

-As discussed in Sections V.A. and V.C., the Office erred by failing to consider Slater and Arnauld, particularly after Patent Owner amended its claims to distinguish over Grady to add limitations directed to the thickness of the bone plate (Slater) and conforming the inner surfaces of the bone plate to the outer surfaces of discrete bones (Arnauld).
-It appears that the Office was simply unaware that Slater and Arnauld disclose the limitations added by amendment, and had no opportunity to consider Falkner, which also discloses those limitations.
-(Ex.
-1006, ¶21, 27-29, 33, 35).
+As discussed in Sections V.A. and V.C., the Office erred by failing to consider Slater and Arnauld, particularly after Patent Owner amended its claims in the parent application to distinguish over Grady to add limitations directed to the thickness of the bone plate (Slater) and conforming the inner surfaces of the bone plate to the outer surfaces of discrete bones (Arnauld).
+Patent Owner filed a Terminal Disclaimer in the continuation application that issued as the 085 patent, and no further substantive review took place regarding the prior art.
+It appears that the Office was simply unaware that Slater and Arnauld disclose the limitations added by amendment in the parent application and carried over to the continuation application, and had no opportunity to consider Falkner, which also discloses those limitations.
+(EX1006, ¶¶21, 27-29, 33, 35).
 Since the Petition presents different prior art than the Office was aware of, a discretionary denial of institution is inappropriate here.
 See, e.g., Oticon Medical AB, IPR2019-00975, Paper 15 at 20.